lukasotocerny/Project-Mojo/README.md

 UI-Router library, which helps navigation in the app through states.
 The server database operation can be found in the folder `/server`, where are the `.php` scripts with SQL queries.

+<h3>End Product</h3>
+<p>After a summer spend on programming the app, it is a functional app.
+It has basic user interface, sufficient enough for it to
+serve as a neat minimal viable product.
+Surely it is only an alpha version, I could not have it passed through the Google Store as it requires lots of polishing, policies, debugging and many other stuff.</p>

 <h3>Marketing point-of-view</h3>
 <p>Importantly to mention, technology on its own is not sufficient enough.
 Even though I have learned a lot during the actual process of app
 development, what I have found out later on was even more useful.
 Mojo is not a good business idea.
 There are several reasons for that.
 The